Skip to content

 MCP tools

 mcp-server.mjs is a stdio MCP server that exposes the resolved cascade to AI agents as one effective, read-time OKF graph.
-Reads resolve through the same section/field merge as the CLI — level precedence, provenance, per-section conflicts — over every source in the manifest.
+Reads resolve through the same section/field merge as the CLI — level precedence, provenance, per-section conflicts — over only the sources in the profile selected at process startup.

 Tool What it does